gehlotlalit/Google-Search-2.0/src/README.md

 # Firstly We Create Browser Router after inside again create Routes and then create Two Route for Home Page & Result Page
+# Then We Create Home Page Inside HomeHeader with ProfileIcon and then we create SearchInput.